livechat/chat-window-android/README.md

 ## Legacy version

-Old versions of the library are still available on JitPack.
+v2 of the library is still available on JitPack.
 You can find documentation in the [README_legacy.md](README_legacy.md) file